SIPp/sipp/docs/sipp.rst

 .. image:: sipp-05.jpg

 + Key '4': Variables screen.
-It displays informations on actions in scenario as well as scenario variable informations.
+It displays information on actions in scenario as well as scenario variable information.

 .. image:: sipp-06.jpg